 In general, both have excellent blade and handle designs that are well balanced and best for each other.

-The difference of these two is considered in two things.
+The difference between these two is considered in two things.

-The second thing go deeper into the details and may depend on the size of the knife.
+The second thing goes deeper into the details and may depend on the size of the knife.

 Nakiri Knife vs Santoku Knife: Any Other Options?

 Santoku vs Chef Knife – What is the difference between a chef’s knife and a Santoku knife?

 Santoku is usually in competes with European Chef Knife.
 In general, these two are different interpretations of general-purpose knives from Japan and Europe, there are very similar and different at the same time.
 If you don’t know which one to choose keep in mind that they have different cutting techniques.